adam-oberhausen/frontend-nanodegree-arcade-game/README.md

 ### Install

-Download the repository to your local machineand open index.html in any web browser.
+Download the repository to your local machine and open _index.html_ file in any web browser.
 The game should load and you can begin play immediately.

 ### How to Play